eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Other visual processing libraries
 		* Understand the effects of cache/memory/disk as they interplay with each other and processing
 		* Efficient algorithms for visual transformations
++ skill set for Computer Vision Algorithm Engineer:
+	- Lead R&D of computer vision algorithms, including applying visual technologies to faces, images, videos, and text.
+This R&D applies to campus, shopping mall, transportation, logistics, medical imaging, content moderation, and other scenarios.
+	- Research and develop deep learning algorithms, especially for computer vision, ***model acceleration, model encryption, and model quantization***.
+	- Rich research and practical experience with video image processing and analysis, machine learning, and deep learning, and strong hands-on skills.
+Ability to use one of the following deep learning tools to solve problems: Caffe, PyTorch, MXNet, and TensorFlow
+	- At least one paper published in a top-level conference or periodical (including ***CVPR, ICCV, ECCV, NIPS, ICML, KDD, PAMI, IJCV***, etc.) in the field preferred
+	- Logical analysis skills to develop abstract mathematical models of real problems, then solve them
+	- Experience with computer vision projects, including transportation, medical care, campus, OCR, images, and videos preferred
+	- Good professional quality and conduct, excellent teamwork, and rigorous working style
 + skill set:
 	- We are currently seeking a software engineer intern with strong Computer Vision, Graphics and Deep Learning fundamentals and solid implementation skills to contribute to the development of NVIDIA Maxine - a comprehensive suite of SDKs with state-of-the-art AI features for virtual collaboration and content creation.
 	- You will work alongside brilliant engineers on core technologies to solve challenging computer graphics, vision, and deep learning problems.
 You will work collaboratively with research and production teams on new groundbreaking approaches that transform the industry.